 The following figure shows a direct-connect configuration.
 The IC interface communicates with peripherals.
-The external memory bus provides a 32-bit memory bus, parity checking, and chip select signals for pipelined burst static random access memory (NVSRAM), and Flash ROM.
+The external memory bus provides a 32-bit memory bus, parity checking, and chip select signals for pipelined burst static random access memory (PBSRAM), nonvolatile static random access memory (NVSRAM), and Flash ROM.

-NOTE The external memory bus is 32-bit for the SAS 8704ELP and the SAS 8708ELP, and 64-bit for the SAS 8708EM2, the SAS 8880EM2, and the SAS 8888ELP.
+The external memory bus is 32-bit for the SAS 8704ELP and the SAS 8708ELP, and 64-bit for the SAS 8708EM2, the SAS 8880EM2, and the SAS 8888ELP.